vanhoan310/AMRPred/README.md

 pantaHighGeneNeighborVT5: sequence features of top 400 high degree genes + neibor, use 3.b notebook v2, VT = 0.05, label encoder
 pantaDifferSite: Count number of different proteins between represenative and the sample, if not in: = 0
 pantaSimSite: Count number of the same proteins between represenative and the sample, if not in: = 0

+tripleAMR: Use AMR genes + neighbors as feature (like K-mer).